simonnickel/snap-app-template/README.md

 # SnapAppTemplate

 An Xcode project with a base setup of [SNAP](https://github.com/simonnickel/snap-abstract).
-The app comes with a basic structure, navigation and infrastructure.
-It is used as a template to quickly setup a new app.
+The app comes with structure, navigation and infrastructure prepared, to quickly setup a new app using the SNAP packages.

 Also have a look at [snap-template-shared](https://github.com/simonnickel/snap-template-shared) for shared features and implementations.